kaiekubjas/academic-kickstart/content/post/amendola-2020-maximum/index.md

 projects: []
 ---

-Together with my PhD student [Muhammad Ardiyansyah](https://sites.google.com/view/muhammad-ardiyansyah/home) and [Dimitra Kosta](https://sites.google.com/view/dkosta) we study the model specific embedding problem for symmetric group-based models in phylogenetics.
-We provide a characterisation of model embeddable Markov matrices corresponding to symmetric group-based phylogenetic models.
-Our paper is published in the [Journal of Mathematical Biology](https://link.springer.com/article/10.1007%2Fs00285-021-01656-5).
+In the joint work with Carlos Améndola and Dimitra Kosta we study the maximum likelihood estimation problem for all 2-dimensional Gorenstein toric Fano varieties, we explore the reasons for the ML degree drop and we prove a result about the multiplicativity of ML degrees of codimension zero toric fiber products.
+This article appeared in the first volume of *[Algebraic Statistics](https://msp.org/astat/2020/11-1/index.xhtml)*.
+This first volume is numbered 11 to honour the past work of the algebraic statistics community.